Views of La Correntine

 Pré de St-Livres, the communal pastures of the lakeside village of St-Livres, and in the background (just over the roof of the main building), the Glacière de St-Livres, one of the major caverns in the region

-Now we'll go up onto the ridge, looking for the Correntine farm, probably quite a ways along the ridgeline.
+We'll go up onto the ridge and look for the Correntine farm.
 That's the front part of Mont de Bière Devant on the horizon.

-It's just a hop of 60 vertical meters up onto the ridge, and then we can begin to search for the La Correntine farm in earnest.
+It's just a hop of 60 vertical meters up onto the ridge.

 A kilometre or so along the ridge, we come to the ski-club hut not far off from the farm, 1460-something meters.